econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 # Models

-The academic literature on life cycle modeling is vast, and we cannot hope to do it justice (even in the broader sampling in the [literature appendix](#lit-review)).
+The academic literature on life-cycle modeling is vast, and we cannot hope to do it justice (even in the broader sampling in the [literature appendix](#lit-review)).
 But the intrinsic nature of papers in any academic literature is to focus narrowly on one specific question at a time.
 Here, our goal is to examine the "big picture" question of what elements are needed to craft a model that can provide credible advice to retirees about spending and portfolio choices, while remaining reasonably consistent with the relevant well-established facts from the academic literature, as well as one new kind of further evidence that we view as vital: the experience of financial advisors themselves in interactions with their clients.
 We have been told,[^nodrawdown] for example, that a good way to get fired as a financial advisor is to recommend the LCP model's conclusion that it is optimal for retirees to plan to run their wealth down to zero then live pension-check to pension-check.